-Modals are designed to enhance user experience by presenting new content situationally.
-Generally, a modal window should require a user interaction to initiate its display.
-A page load event, scroll event, or an arbitrary timeout is not a justifiable “interaction” for the presentation of a modal window.
-Presenting a modal window without an appropriate prequalifying action disrupts user flow and concentration, and introduces frustration and confusion.Read more
+Modal windows are designed to enhance user experience by presenting new content situationally.
+By definition, these interstitials obstruct user flow by preventing interaction with the main application.
+This UI element generally requires a user interaction to initiate its display; however, a page load, scroll event, or an arbitrary timeout is not a justifiable “interaction” for the presentation of a modal window.
+Presenting a modal window without an appropriate prequalifying event not only disrupts user flow and concentration, it also introduces frustration and confusion.Read more

 Favicons, or favorites icons, provide users a visual way to differentiate between a browser’s tabs, bookmarks, favorites, and history items.
 Depending on browsing habits, a user may have more exposure to a website’s favicon than its logo.
 To craft a favicon that improves user experience and entices users to return to a site, authors should ensure that the favicon is unique, crisp and well optimized.Read more